Global-Witness/augmenta/README.md

 [![Changelog](https://img.shields.io/github/v/release/Global-Witness/augmenta?include_prereleases&label=changelog)](https://github.com/Global-Witness/augmenta/releases)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/Global-Witness/augmenta/blob/main/LICENSE)

-Augmenta is a tool for enhancing datasets with AI-assisted tools.
+Augmenta is an AI agent for enhancing datasets with information from the internet (and [more](/docs/tools.md)).

 ## Why?

-Large Language Models (LLMs) are prone to [hallucinations](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)), making them unreliable sources of truth, particularly when it comes to tasks that require domain-specific knowledge.
+Large Language Models (LLMs) can be powerful tools for processing a lot of information very quickly.
+However, they don't do it entirely accurately.
+LLMs are prone to [hallucinations](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)), making them unreliable sources of truth, particularly when it comes to tasks that require domain-specific knowledge.

-Augmenta aims to address this by using search data to improve the reliability of the information provided by LLMs.
+Augmenta aims to address this shortcoming by allowing LLMs to search and browse the internet for information.
 This technique is known as "search-based [Retrieval-Augmented Generation (RAG)](https://en.wikipedia.org/wiki/Retrieval-augmented_generation)", and has been shown to significantly improve output quality.
+It does not, however, eliminate the risk of hallucinations entirely, so you should always verify the results before publishing them.

 ## Installation

 <details>

-<summary>Install with uv/uvx</summary>
+<summary>Install with uv/uvx (recommended)</summary>

 If you're using [uv](https://docs.astral.sh/uv/), open your terminal and run the following command to install Augmenta: